alre5639/alre5639.github.io/README.md

 I work with a variety of vehicle dynmaics models, SLAM algorithms, Deep Learning Models, sensor data, and hardware to generate and test these functions.
 I am interested in developing usable verified control models and integrating them into existng systems to provide superior performance and safety guarantees over existing models.

 ## Publications
-* Reed, A. (2023).
-Learning System Dynamics via Attention based methods.
+* Reed, A., Albin, D., Pasricha, A., Heckman, C,.
+(2023). an Examination of Attention Based Methods for Learning System Dynamics.
 In preparation.

 * Reed, A., Berger, G. O., Sankaranarayanan, S., & Heckman, C. (2022).
 Verified Path Following Using Neural Control Lyapunov Functions.
 6th Annual Conference on Robot Learning.  <a href="https://openreview.net/forum?id=JErNvd_lKHr"> Link </a>